 Continued From First Page to her insurance company.
-"It got to the point where I would just go in on my lunch hour and say, 'I need to get my window repaired.'
-"When would-be thieves bent back the door of her Hyundai with a crowbar, she simply got her son to bend it back.
-Over a period of several years, she reported fewer than half of about a dozen such crimes.
+"It got to the point where I would just go in on my lunch hour and say, 'I need to get my window repaired."
+"When would-be thieves bent back the door of her Hyundal with a crowbur, she simply got her son to bend it back.
+Over a period of several years, she rearcted fewer than ball of about a doorn reported fewer than half of about a dozen such crimes.
 The unreported incidents never became part of the statistics.